Does Car Insurance Cover Injuries I Cause?

 MONEYGEEK EXPERT TIP

-"Bodily injury liability is the most critical coverage on your policy.
+"Bodily injury liability is the most important coverage on your policy.
 People focus on their deductible and collision coverage, but the real financial risk is what happens when you seriously injure someone and your limits aren't high enough.
 Medical bills and legal judgments can easily exceed $100,000.
 The lawsuit comes after you personally, not just your insurer."

 - Mark Fitzpatrick, Licensed Insurance Agent